Van Ferro: 2021

-On November 18, 2021, BroadwayWorld Chicago Awards nominated Ferro in two categories, Best Supporting Performer in a Play for his critically-acclaimed turn in Shipwrecked; and Best Supporting Performer in a Streaming Musical for Rip Van Winkle.
+On November 18, 2021, BroadwayWorld Chicago Awards nominated Ferro in two categories, Best Supporting Performer in a Play for his critically acclaimed turn in Shipwrecked; and Best Supporting Performer in a Streaming Musical for Rip Van Winkle.
 Ferro is the first Filipino actor in Chicago nominated for the regional audience award, after Rachelle Ann Go's nominations and eventual wins in the UK/West End edition of the BroadwayWorld Awards in 2014, 2015 and 2018.

 2022

 On January 8, 2022, Ferro won both awards, winning 61% of the vote for Best Supporting Performer in a Play and 35% of the votes for Best Supporting Actor in a Streaming Musical.
 Ferro also becomes the first actor in Chicago to win two awards in the same season.
 Fresh off of his BroadwayWorld Chicago Award wins, Ferro was next signed by DreamTeam Talent Agency, headed by Vilma Llaguno.
 He started the year with a staged reading of Marie Yuen's C2: Chinese Cinderella, produced by ENERI Communications and Fiery Seahorse Productions.
 He also tackled the lead roles of George in Bernard Slade's Same Time, Next Year and Pastor Joshua in Lucas Hnath's The Christians for Act Your Page.
 He also became involved with virtual experimental theater with Cock and Bull Arts with The Octopus.
 He came back to Oil Lamp Theater as John N. Fail in its production of Philip Dawkins' Failure: A Love Story, which was originally produced at Victory Gardens Theater in Chicago.
-Rick McCain of Let's Play Theatrical Reviews wrote, "...Van Ferro is comical as the short-wit John N." While appearing in this play, he also rehearsed and recorded an audio play with Corey Bradberry's A Theater in the Dark with its original production Murder in the Court of Xanadu, where Ferro plays multiple parts.
+Rick McCain of Let's Play Theatrical Reviews wrote, "...Van Ferro is comical as the short-wit John N." While appearing in this play, he also rehearsed and did a play with Corey Bradberry's A Theater in the Dark with its original production Murder in the Court of Xanadu, where Ferro plays multiple parts.
 He is next slated to appear in Sigman Brothers' first play production, In Memoriam, for Halloween 2022.
-On November 15, 2022, Ferro was once again nominated for Best Supporting Performer in a Play at the 2022 BroadwayWorld Chicago Awards for his turn as John N. Fail in Oil Lamp Theater’s Failure: A Love Story, with the production garnering 8 more nominations including Best Play.
+On November 15, 2022, Ferro was once again nominated for Best Supporting Performer in a Play at the 2022 BroadwayWorld Chicago Awards for his turn as John N. Fail in Oil Lamp Theater's Failure: A Love Story, with the production garnering 8 more nominations including Best Play.
 On December 6, 2022, as part of the League of Chicago Theatres' showcase at one of the biggest Christkindlmarkets in the world, Ferro performed with A Theater in the Dark's mini-performance of A Christmas Carol with Laura Erle, Corey Bradberry, and Tyler DeLoatch.
 On December 31, 2022, as part of the Chicago theater awards season, Failure: A Love Story was chosen as one of the 24 Best of Chicago Theater productions by Picture This Post.